 Anyway, I now have their full quarterly breakdown, as seen above, which counters what chief economist Lawrence Yun said late last year in a release that “mortgage rates will gradually climb towards 4.50 percent by the end of 2018.”

-The NAR National Housing Forecast actually calls for an average rate of 4.6% all year, with rates reaching 5.0% by the end of the 2018.
+The NAR National Housing Forecast actually calls for an average rate of 4.2% in the beginning of the year, with rates reaching 5.0% by the end of the 2018.

 Last year, they expected the 30-year fixed to climb to 4.6% by the end of 2017, which as you may know, didn’t transpire.

-They seem to make some comparatively loose predictions, often going with whatever the next highest threshold is, though they’ve backed away from their near-5% estimate held in 2016.
+They seem to make some comparatively loose predictions, often going with whatever the next highest threshold is in terms of rate changes, though they’ve backed away from their near-5% estimate held in 2016.

 My point is it seems more psychological than it is scientific, and perhaps that’s a good thing if you want rates to stay in the 4% realm.